 To determine a website owner, you may use a Whois tool such as Whois.net or DomainTools.
 Some research can lead you to the right person.

 You can request the webmaster of the site to delete the search words from the page.
 For example, if your company name is stated on the page, as well as the page's description (in HTML) and/or the page's title (also in HTML), the webmaster can replace the words so that your business name no longer appears on the website.

 For example, suppose you own a corporation called "Anex," and a local newspaper publishes an article with the heading "Anex CEO Caught Smoking."
 You can request that the headline be changed to something like "Local CEO Caught Smoking."
 They would erase any references to the corporation, but the piece would remain on the net.

 If a website posts something unfavorable about you and charges a price to remove the information, Google may delete it from their google search for you.
 This, of course, does not apply to company review sites.
 The post is not removed using this approach.
 It merely takes the post out of the search results.
 Here is the form for your convenience.
 Be careful to pick "exploitive removal techniques" if you're using them.

 If you are truly looking to remove content for reputation management, it’s best to hire professionals who can do it for you.
-New Reputation Company is one of the leading reputation management firms, providing personalized reputation management services targeted to your specific branding and goals.
+New Reputation is one of the leading reputation management firms, providing personalized online reputation management services targeted to your specific branding and goals.
 We choose and generate the greatest online content, then connect it utilizing SEO best practices that will last the ravages of time.

 As a consequence, when other reputation management firms' efforts fail, our successes tend to remain.
-Connect with the New Reputation firm to know how to generate more reviews while also streamlining your brand reputation management.
+Connect with New Reputation to know how to generate more reviews while also streamlining your brand reputation management.